Pitirim Sorokin: Background

-Pitirim's and his older brother's father developed alcoholism.
-Because of this, their father had severe anxiety and panic attacks to the point where he was physically abusive to his sons.
+Pitirim's father developed alcoholism.
+Because of this, his father had severe anxiety and panic attacks to the point where he was physically abusive to his sons.
 After a brutal beating that left a scar on Pitirim's upper lip, Pitirim, at the age of eleven, along with his older brother, decided that he wanted to be independent and no longer under their father's care.

 Sorokin was anti-Czarist.
 He was arrested at the age of 17.
 He was arrested twice more for his anti-Czarist activities.

 In the early 1900s, supporting himself as an artisan and clerk, Sorokin attended the Saint Petersburg Imperial University in Saint Petersburg, where he earned his graduate degree in criminology and became a professor.